-Today let me give you my “Rulon Rules” to a Pull-Up.
-Pull-ups, especially strict pull-ups, are for a lot of people extremely difficult.
-Pull-ups are a FANTASTIC upper body workout, and we need that heading into the triathlon season for our swims!
+Today let me give you my “Rulon Rules” to a Pull Up.
+Pull ups, especially strict pull ups, are extremely difficult for many people.
+Pull ups are a FANTASTIC upper body workout; we need that heading into the triathlon season for our swims!

 What muscles do pull-ups work?
 We got a lot here: